Control Cost and Cover

-A modern marine cargo policy typically covers imports and exports, including any temporary storage during transit, and domestic carriage.
+A modern cargo policy typically covers imports and exports, including any temporary storage during transit, and domestic carriage.

 A “stock throughput” policy extends this so as to cover import, storage after arrival and subsequent distribution (domestic or international) all under one policy.

 Sales contracts generally incorporate the internationally-recognised terms of sale known as the Incoterms® Rules, which specify:

 - various obligations of the seller and the buyer,

 - how the various costs relating to the shipment are to be shared between the parties, and

 - when risk in the goods passes from the seller to the buyer.